TL;DR

 Cursor is best for iteration, refactoring, and visual polish.
 Its inline editing and fast completions make it ideal for the dozens of small adjustments that turn a working prototype into a polished product.
 Use it when the feature exists but needs refinement.

 Both tools together produce the fastest workflow.
 Scaffold with Claude Code, iterate with Cursor.
 The handoff is natural: Claude Code generates the files, you open them in Cursor, and refine from there.
+For the direct decision path, see Claude Code vs Cursor and the broader Claude Code vs Cursor vs Codex breakdown.

 This workflow depends on TypeScript.
 Without static types, AI tools produce code that looks right but breaks at runtime.
 With TypeScript, the compiler acts as an automated reviewer that catches mistakes the AI makes.